-4> initiate the transmission of Access Random ID message, as specified in clause 5.3.1.2.
+4> initiate the transmission of Access Random ID message, as specified in clause 5.3.1.2, upon which the procedure ends.

 NOTE: The count-down behaviour defined above does not preclude other device implementation alternatives of random selection of access occasion.

 5.3.1.2 Transmission of Access Random ID message